Emilio-AI/Building-AI-Course-Project/README.md

 ## Acknowledgments
 Inspiration has come to me from a need to help people, who does not know a close case where a misdiagnosis has had fatal results?
 Automating and combining the wide knowledge of the scientific community around the world, saving linguistic and cultural peculiarities is a challenge that we must face.
 If we are able to put AI to work in generating a broader knowledge than human beings can process by themselves, it will allow us to continue growing as a species and as a society

+## Thanks
+Thanks to Reaktor and the University of Helsinki for sharing and offering everyone the chance to introduce us to this world of AI.
+Sharing knowledge not only improves society but also makes us happier and allows us to continue evolving and growing towards a better future.